michelle3211/311project/project-background/project-background.md

 For the 100%-level milestone, we would complete the following:

 1. Write and publish an `npm` module in TypeScript which generates a JSON representation of linkbait articles.
-2. Write missing TypeScript type definition files for third-party `npm` module dependencies.
+2. Write missing TypeScript type definition files for third-party `npm` modules that our `npm` module depends on.
 3. Verify that all of our written TypeScript type definition files are bugfree with [tscheck](https://github.com/asgerf/tscheck).
 4. Use our `npm` module to create a simple Node.js+Express API server that runs the web scraper code and sends the resulting JSON articles to the browser client.
 5. Write a TypeScript single-page application client that utilizes the backend JSON and renders the article as a webpage.